 Blackjack Side Bets Basics

 Side bets are additional betting options available in some blackjack games.
-They are optional and players can make them in addition to their bets in the main game.
-Most side wagers generally require a small stake and offer considerably larger returns than the standard blackjack payouts.
+They are optional, and players can make them in addition to their bets in the main game.
+Most side wagers require only a small stake and offer considerably larger returns than the standard blackjack payouts.

 They typically involve guessing what combination of cards will be dealt to the player or the dealer, or sometimes both.
-The chips for side bets are posted in designated betting boxes on the table layout located next to the betting spots reserved for the main wagers.
-Side bets must be posted at the very beginning of a round before any cards are dealt at the table.
+The chips for side bets are placed in designated betting boxes on the table layout, located next to the betting spots reserved for the main wagers.
+Side bets must be placed at the very beginning of a round before any cards are dealt at the table.

-In the majority of cases, players must place a wager in the main blackjack game before they become eligible for making side bets.
+In the majority of cases, players must place a wager in the main blackjack game before they become eligible to make side bets.
 Separate minimums and maximums apply to side bets.
-The limits are normally posted on special plaques or printed straight on the table layout.
+The limits are normally posted on special plaques or printed directly on the table layout.

 You can win the side bet but lose your main wager, and vice versa.

 Side bets are quite inexpensive to make, although the limits generally vary based on the game you play.
-Side betting in most blackjack variants released by Felt Gaming starts at ¢0,10, while the maximum reaches $250.
-By means of comparison, All Bets Blackjack by Playtech has a less flexible betting range with a $100 ceiling on side wagers.
+Side betting in most blackjack variants released by Felt Gaming starts at $0.10, while the maximum reaches $250.
+By comparison, All Bets Blackjack by Playtech has a less flexible betting range with a $100 ceiling on side wagers.

-Despite their low minimums, side bets can quickly drain your bankroll if you post them consistently.
-We recommend you experiment with them in moderation because of their lower win rates and higher house edges.
+Despite their low minimums, side bets can quickly drain your bankroll if you place them consistently.
+We recommend that you experiment with them in moderation because of their lower win rates and higher house edges.

 By contrast, side bets offer significantly higher rewards, giving you the chance to win as much as 1,000 times your bet in some cases.
 On the downside, the casino advantage increases significantly with side bets and rarely drops below 4%.
 Some of these additional betting options carry house edges as high as 11%.

-Finally, the vast majority of side bets require little to no involvement on behalf of players.
-No skill is involved for the most part since winning or losing both come down to sheer chance.
-All players must do is decide how much money they want to put at stake and then post the corresponding amount in chips on the layout.
+Finally, the vast majority of side bets require little to no involvement on the part of players.
+No skill is required for the most part because winning or losing comes down to sheer chance.
+All players must do is decide how much money they want to put at stake and then place the corresponding amount in chips on the layout.

-Some side bets like Lucky Ladies and Kings Bounty are beatable and can become advantageous but only on condition you implement advantage-play techniques like card counting.
+Some side bets, like Lucky Ladies and Kings Bounty, can be beaten and may become advantageous, but only if you implement advantage-play techniques like card counting.

 The Most Player-Friendly Side Bets in Blackjack

-Blackjack has established itself as a player-favorite because it comes with a very low house edge compared to most other games on the casino floor.
-Players who have brought their basic strategy to perfection face house edges under 0.50% in blackjack variants with favorable rules.
+Blackjack has cemented its status as a player favorite thanks to its very low house edge compared with most other games on the casino floor.
+Players who have mastered basic strategy can face house edges of under 0.50% in blackjack variants with favorable rules.

-Even if you play terribly and rely solely on hunches, you are still battling a relatively tolerable house edge that increases to approximately 2% without basic strategy.
-This is not the case with side bets where you are playing at a huge disadvantage in hopes of pocketing a big payout.
+Even if you play poorly and rely solely on hunches, you are still up against a relatively manageable house edge of about 2% without basic strategy.
+This is not the case with side bets, where you play at a huge disadvantage in the hope of pocketing a big payout.

-Yet, if you are looking to take your chances of winning a higher payout, we recommend you do it with the side bets that yield the lowest house edges.
-The list below comprises the blackjack side wagers that put players at the smallest disadvantage.
-There is a slew of other options but their house edges are so appalling that we recommend against playing them.
+If you want to chase larger returns, we recommend doing so with the side bets that have the lowest house edges.
+The list below highlights the blackjack side wagers that place players at the smallest disadvantage.
+Many other options exist, but their house edges are so high that we advise against playing them.

 Suit ‘Em Up Side Bets